 There are buying “bargains” in other cities, too.
 Cleveland, Cincinnati, Orlando, Houston, and San Antonio all enjoy rent gaps that are more than two percent.

 This list comes loaded with caveats, however.
 The biggest one: Purchasing a home brings the potential of appreciation, and renting does not.
 That means buyers can “profit” over time and see the value of their investment rise.
 The longer the time living in the purchased home, the higher the odds that significant appreciation will occur.
 But don’t forget, transaction costs are significant.
 Not all those gains are “profit.”
 Closing costs when buying, and then later when selling, can easily eat up 10% of those gains.
 Then, there’s always the chance the value of the home will go down, re-creating the situation from the early part of this decade, when buyers lose money.
 And of course, there’s the variable every homeowner loves to hate, surprise repair costs.
 Renters generally don’t face that risk.

 In the end, the renting vs. buying choice is intensely personal, and always depends on your family’s very specific situation.
 It’s unwise to ignore macro trends, however.
 Even if you live in a city where housing costs seem high, it’s worth considering a purchase if rental costs are soaring, too.
 On the other hand, don’t simply assuming that buying is better.
 That’s 20th Century logic which no longer applies to the U.S. housing market.

 If you’re wondering if your credit it good enough to buy or rent, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.